HITECHCRIME/BATTOU_MOTH_Bombero/README.md

-no, i cannot die, i cannot lie what a fucking night i give it time, i'm gonna cry wanna fucking die (rise) all of this is mine oh this is tight i don't want this darkness - mind oh i cannot fight
+no, i cannot die, i cannot lie what a fucking night when I give time, i'm gonna dry

+wanna fucking die (rise)
+all of this is mine
+oh this is tight

+don't want darkness in my mind oh i cannot fight
 (fuck ye fuck it in ye))
 i cannot die
 baby arise

 maybe it was i
-burning alive and alight
+burning alive n alight
-in a fucking night
+in the fucking night

 baby arise (scream: awaiting